-Total carbonyl group formation.
-As illustrated in Figure 1A, anti-DNP antibody detected different positive protein bands, with apparent masses ranging from 67 to 29 kDa, in the muscles of both patients and controls.
-The diaphragms of severe COPD patients showed higher levels of total carbonyl content than those of the controls or moderate patients (Figure 1B).
+Total carbonyl group formation

+As illustrated in figure 1a, anti-dinitrophenyhydrazone anti-body detected different positive protein bands, with apparent masses ranging from 67 to 29 kDa, in the muscles of both patients and controls.
+The diaphragms of severe COPD patients showed higher levels of total carbonyl content than those of the controls or moderate patients (fig. 1b).